Prosition of civil society represented by CAN International.

 accountability for climate injustices.

-After continuous negotiations from 2007 up to the 2011 Durban Climate Conference there is no progress on an new climate Treaty.
+After continuous negotiations from 2007 up to the 2019 Madrid COP 25 Conference there is no progress on an new climate Treaty.

 Neither the governments of the US nor China, responsible for most emissions, will consider a binding international agreement, meaning they have no intention of reducing emissions- only the carbon intensity of their fossil fuel economies.